nerdyjohnny/ovidoc/docs/source/twitch.rst

 Ban appeals can be submitted at using the built in appeal tool on Twitch or http://discord.gg/Erg3fCV7zh in the #support channel.

-If you wish to challenge the decision in the twitch appeal, open a ban appeal in the discord.
+If you wish to challenge the decision in the Twitch appeal, open a ban appeal in the discord.

 If you are banned from the discord and wish to appeal your ban, open a issue at https://github.com/nerdyjohnny/ovicommunity/issues